insane0hflex/YouTubeDLGUI/README.md

 Simple C# WPF program to use [youtube-dl](https://rg3.github.io/youtube-dl/) in a GUI friendly way.

-This is a simple GUI that supports the current sites (if you have the latest youtube-dl version that is:
+This is a simple GUI that has been tested to mainly support the following sites:
 - YouTube
 - Soundcloud

+It probably works for all other sites youtube-dl supports however.

 # Using YouTubeDLGUI